 ASPREE Web Accessible Relational Database (AWARD)

-AWARD-Data supported data entry of study measures and events, participant booking, communication between study staff and GPs, study medication tracking and upload of supporting documentation for events.
+The ASPREE Web Accessible Relational Database (AWARD)-Data module supported data entry of study measures and events, participant booking, communication between study staff and GPs, study medication tracking and upload of supporting documentation for events.
 Each structured data field was subject to pre-programmed value ranges, process prompts and protocol compliance checks at the point of data entry, with the aim of preventing transcription errors in real time.
 Staff were alerted to any out-of-range or missing values when data were saved, and prompted to double check that these data were correct.
 For more information on the AWARD suite please see the Data Collection section.

 In addition to pop-up warnings, page submission restrictions were introduced.
-Each Electronic Case Report form (eCRF) included a ‘save draft’ and ‘submit’ button.
+Each electronic Case Report Form (eCRF) included a ‘save draft’ and ‘submit’ button.
 The ‘save draft’ allowed staff to enter pieces of data without restrictions.
 However, when the ‘submit’ option was utilised the completeness of data entry was confirmed by the web-portal according to pre-specified validation rules.
-If a mandatory field was missed a red error message appeared to alert staff (see Figure 2).
+If a mandatory field was missed, a red error message appeared to alert staff (see Figure 2).

 Throughout longitudinal data collection, eCRFs with a status of ‘Draft’ or ‘Not Entered’ appeared on a list of visits with missing data.
 This list was available through the web portal to all staff and was supervised by site managers.
 Visits were removed from the list only when all data was entered.